TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SessionStorageFramework/SessionStorage.rst

 The database storage backend only requires two configuration options:
 The table name (`table` option) and whether anonymous sessions (`has_anonymous` option) may be stored.

-The default configuration used for sessions by the Core is:
+The default configuration used for sessions by the `Core`:pn: is:

 .. code-block:: php